 The plaintiffs argued that when the government of Norway awarded drilling licenses to oil and gas companies, including the nationally owned Statoil, licenses which would allow them to drill for oil in the Barents Sea – the northernmost drilling sites in the Arctic – they were violating their constitutional promises.

-The plaintiffs’ main argument is that the allowance of arctic drilling sites and the choice to expand drilling would negatively impact the environment, especially for future generations, in direct violation of Article 112.
+The plaintiffs’ main argument was that the allowance of arctic drilling sites and the choice to expand drilling would negatively impact the environment, especially for future generations, in direct violation of Article 112.
 They also argued that this drilling activity would contribute to climate change, making it impossible to meet the climate targets that were agreed to when Norway signed onto the Paris Agreement.

-Although the court ruled that the arguments raised by the environmental groups were more political than legal, allowing the planned drilling to go ahead, the case was unprecedented and will likely be used by other countries and other environmental groups as precedent or inspiration for their own constitutional challenges.
+Although the court ruled that the arguments raised by the environmental groups were more political than legal, allowing the planned drilling to go ahead, the case was unprecedented and will likely be used by other countries and other environmental groups as inspiration for their own constitutional challenges.

 2. Costa Rica: In 1994, Costa Rica was one of the first countries to enshrine protection for the environment in its constitution.
 Article 50 of the Costa Rican Constitution states that, “the State will procure the greatest well-being to all the inhabitants of the country, organizing and stimulating production and adequate distribution [reparto] of the wealth.
 All persons have the right to a healthy and ecologically balanced environment.
 For that, they are allowed to denounce the acts that infringe this right and to claim reparation for the damage caused.
 The State will guarantee, will defend and will preserve this right.
 The Law will determine the responsibilities and corresponding sanctions.”